Tmuat/Portfolio-Site/README.md

 I would firstly like to thank Medale Oluwafemi for supporting me as my mentor from the inception of this project through to the completion.

-The carousel used for the my work page can be found [here] (https://azmind.com/demo/bootstrap-carousel-multiple-items/).
+The carousel used for the my work page can be found [here](https://azmind.com/demo/bootstrap-carousel-multiple-items/).

-The progress bar used to highlight my skills percentages can be found [here] (https://bestjquery.com/tutorial/progress-bar/demo77/).
+The progress bar used to highlight my skills percentages can be found [here](https://bestjquery.com/tutorial/progress-bar/demo77/).

 ### Disclaimer